 Ben Miller was born in March 1991 a normal, healthy little boy.
 The world was full of opportunities for him, and his parents had big dreams and hopes for his future.
 At age three months, following his first immunizations, Ben's life was changed forever.
 Thirteen days following the shots, he began having seizures.
 At first the doctors were hopeful that the seizures would be controlled with medication or outgrown.
 His first two years of life were spent in a drug haze.
 He was placed on every seizure medication, in every combination, and in large doses.
 The seizures continued.
 Just before his third birthday, Ben underwent seizure surgery in hopes that he could be healed.
 He had part of his Parietal, Temporal, and Frontal lobes removed surgically.
 Of course as his mother, it was the most horrifying experience paling only to the experience of watching his little body twisted and writhing from the relentless seizures that had taken over his life.
 The surgery was not without side effects.
 He now had right-sided partial paralysis and significant speech impairment.
 And, sadly, it did not work.
 As the years have passed we have tried new treatments including the Ketogenic diet which he was on for ten years, and the implantation of a Vagal Nerve stimulator, twice.
 Both have had minimal success.
-Ben is now twenty-six.
+Ben is now twenty-seven.
 His seizures are severe, frequent, and daily.
 Some days are great, and some days he doesn't remember our names.
 Yet, he still remembers Saturday's are for baseball.